 Zinnia elegans

 Attracts: A variety of bees, butterflies, other insects, birds and sometimes hummingbirds.

 Notes: Zinnias are elegant annual flowers from Mexico that have deservedly become quite popular.
 They attract a large range of animals and are probably the best annual to plant in a wildlife garden.
+Tney are especially good for butterflies because the large flowerheads provide a flat landing platform.
+On California giants, there are somewhere between 10 and 30 disc florets on one flowerhead and each floret is a small flower from which butterflies can extract nectar.
+Offering so many nectar rich flowers in one place reduces the flying time of butterflies and makes for efficient foraging.
 They start to bloom in July and then the flowers just keep coming.
 As the season progresses, the flowers become more profuse.
 Zinnias are planted in ornamental and managed wildlife gardens where they contribute a long season of bright colour.

 To get the best out of these flowers, plant them en masse.
-They are easy to grow and tolerate dryness once they are established.
+They are easy to grow and tolerate some dryness once they are established.
 They do well in sandy soil.
+However, if you are growing them in containers where they get planted close together, then make sure that they get plenty of water.
+California giants, in particular, will need more water due to their size.

+Zinnia elegans